yamin-shihab/study-notes/grade-9/social.md

 + The government is the body with power to make decisions for a society (governance).
 + Canada's constitution is the law that describes governance in the country.
 It sets out the roles of the three branches of government and how they work together.
 It also sets out other institutions like the Charter of Rights and Freedoms.
 + The king or queen of Britain is represented in Canada by the governor general, who is part of both the executive and legislative branches of the government.
 The monarch is the formal head of state in Canada, but doesn't play an active role in Canada's government.
 + The executive branch proposes most laws, puts them into action, and runs the day-to-day business of the federal government.
-It includes the Prime Minister and the Cabinet.
+It includes the PM (Prime Minister) and the Cabinet.
     + The PM is the head of Canada's government.
 To be one, they have to be elected as the leader of a political party.
 Then, they must be elected as a member of parliament, and the party has to win the most seats in the House of Commons.
         + The PM decides what portfolios to include in the cabinet and chooses cabinet ministers.
     + The cabinet includes cabinet ministers with responsibility for different government departments and agencies or portfolios, such as health, finance, defense, trade, justice, and environment.